Alejogb1/job-board/blog-data/what-causes-build-errors-when-using-cargo-build-bpf.md

 id: "what-causes-build-errors-when-using-cargo-build-bpf"
 ---

-Alright, let's talk about the complexities that can arise when using `cargo build-bpf`.
+, let's talk about the complexities that can arise when using `cargo build-bpf`.
 It’s a common sticking point, and I've definitely spent more than a few late nights debugging these kinds of errors back in my days working on a custom network monitoring solution built around eBPF.
 The experience taught me that, while `cargo build-bpf` simplifies the process quite a bit, it doesn't magically eliminate all potential pitfalls.
 Instead, it shifts the complexity to more specific areas, primarily revolving around how Rust interacts with the BPF toolchain.

 Firstly, let's understand that `cargo build-bpf` is a meta-tool of sorts; it's not doing the low-level compilation itself.
 It leverages the underlying llvm toolchain, specifically designed for BPF, after your Rust code has been compiled to an intermediate representation.
 Consequently, the usual suspects for build errors in standard rust projects might be less immediately relevant, but the process does introduce a new set of challenges.